The Walk (novella)

 The Walk (Der Spaziergang) is a 1917 novella by the Swiss writer Robert Walser.
-It is set during a walk full of philosophical musings.
-It was first published in 1917, before Walser heavily revised the story in 1920.
-The 1917 version was published in English in 1957, translated by Christopher Middleton.
+It narrates a walk full of perceptual impressions, philosophical musings, and several pranks with townspeople.
+It was first published in 1917, then in a second edition heavily revised by Walser in 1920.
+The 1917 version was translated into English by Christopher Middleton and published in 1957 by John Calder.